 There’s a strong correlation between customer experience and loyalty.
 Those businesses that get it right are more likely to retain customers and have those customers recommend the products or services to a friend.

 Businesses that offer a high level of customer satisfaction will reap the benefits in terms of revenue and reputation.

+Customer experience trends change over time.
 Today’s consumer wants to be able to connect with the brands that they use through multiple channels and often, 24/7/365, depending on the business.
 The key to delivering an excellent customer experience is to give customers what they want, so it’s vital that you open up these channels of communication.

 The modern consumer expects to be able to contact your business by: